 Example Explaining Credits and Debits

 Each credit and debit entry requires a correct perception of the nature of a transaction.
-To make the picture clear, let us have an example and see how the transaction has an effect on each of the above 5 accounting elements by following the rules of “Real, Personal and Nominal” account as discussed above.
+To make the picture clear, let us have an example and see how the transaction affects each of the above 5 accounting elements by following the rules of the “real, personal, and nominal” account as discussed above.

 Balance Sheet | |||